MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/respond-to-reviews-using-windows-store-services.md

 author: mcleanbyron
 ms.assetid: c92c0ea8-f742-4fc1-a3d7-e90aac11953e
 description: Use the Windows Store reviews API to programmatically submit responses to reviews of your app in the Store.
-title: Respond to reviews using Windows Store services ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Respond to reviews using Store services ms.author: mcleans ms.date: 02/08/2017 ms.topic: article